 We give you thanks, Almighty God,

 This Week's Scripture Suggestions

 Leader: Lord Jesus, we thank you for your Word.
-You came not to abolish but to fulfil the law of God (Matthew 5:17).
+An angel announced your coming to the Blessed Virgin Mary.

 All: Help us, Lord, to follow the example of your Blessed Mother, and joyfully do your will.